pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Causal Inference as Regression Imputation

 Above we read-off the causal effect estimate as the coefficient on the treatment variable in our regression model.
-An arguably more direct approach uses the fitted regression models to impute the distribution of potential outcomes Y(1), Y(0) under different treatment regimes.
+An arguably cleaner approach uses the fitted regression models to impute the distribution of potential outcomes Y(1), Y(0) under different treatment regimes.
 In this way we have yet another perspective on causal inference.
 Crucially this perspective is non-parametric in that it does not make any assumptions about the required functional form of the imputation models.

 ```{code-cell} ipython3
 X_mod = X.copy()